-A boundary is the limit of a predefined and established area whose limit is determined by one or more lines, for example, county area boundary and developed land use area boundary.
+A boundary is the limit of a predefined and established area whose limit is determined by one or more lines, for example, county area boundary and DLUA boundary.

 byte

 A unit of computer storage of binary data usually comprising 8 bits, equivalent to a character.
 Hence megabyte (Mb) and gigabyte (Gb).